The Editors’ Quote of the Day:

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 In this column, JWR also covers hedges, derivatives, and various obscura.
 This column emphasizes JWR’s “tangibles heavy” investing strategy and contrarian perspective.
-Today, a year-end look at the gold markets.
-(See the Precious Metals section.)
+Today, we look at credit cards and their proper use.
+(See the Credit Card Use and Credit Card Debt section.)

 Precious Metals: